 Bellavista – The Best Restaurant With A View In Prague

 Address : Strahovské nádvoří 132/1, 118 00 Praha 1-Hradčany, Czechia

 The Bellavista Restaurant really lives up to it’s name.
 The view here is stunning.
 This is the one restaurant that we haven’t eaten in, but we did spend a very lovely time sitting on their terrace and drinking it in.
 I can”t tell you just how much I wish we had been drinking in some lovely wine at the same time!
 Luckily, they have a large wine list to work your way through.
 They also serve beer brewed here in town.
 The food is mainly Czech, with some light salads and pasta dishes thrown in for good measure.

 To be totally honest, you probably aren’t coming here for the food, or the service if recent reviews are to be believed, but if you do we recommend ordering a snack and making that glass of something cold last while you watch Prague spread out below you.

-Hopefully, this guide will give you a chance to check out our favourite restaurant for Czech food.
+Hopefully, this guide to Czech food in Prague will give you a chance to check out your favourite restaurant.
 If you are visiting in high season, or even just at the weekend, we would recommend that you try and book ahead at these spots as they were all busy when we visited on our Christmas Trip to Prague.
-Trust us, if you don’t know anything about Czech food, these wonderful restaurants will give you a stellar education.
+Trust us, if you don’t know anything about Czech food in Prague, these wonderful restaurants will give you a stellar education.